Valay17/Cpp-Journal/concurrency/memory-fences/README.md

 exactly.
 Any other value, or any nonzero "both entered together" count, is evidence the reordering happened.

-This is genuinely a data race in the no-fence case, the shared counter increment is unprotected.
+This is a data race in the no-fence case, the shared counter increment is unprotected.
 ThreadSanitizer will correctly flag this one, unlike a previous post's demo where nothing was actually undefined.